driving in Netherlands - Hero

 What do I need to drive in Holland?

-If you're planning to travel to Holland by car, don't forget to pack the essential items needed to make your journey safe and comfortable:
+If you're planning to travel to Holland by car, don't forget to pack these essential items for a safe and comfortable journey:

 • Registration and insurance documents